sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 | https://ipv4.grid.surfsara.nl:2883       | User certificate or proxy | No redirects                | Not |nbsp| allowed  |
 +------------------------------------------+---------------------------+-----------------------------+---------------------+

 Choosing a WebDAV door
 ----------------------

 The most important consideration is whether you want to authenticate with username/password or with ``x509`` (certificate/proxy).
-Another important consideration is whether a webdav door should redirect or not.
+Another important consideration is whether a WebDAV door should redirect or not.

 Advantages of redirects:

 * It's a form of load balancing, which improves the speed.
-* Redirecting Webdav doors do the authentication over HTTPS, but they redirect your client to an HTTP port.
+* Redirecting WebDAV doors do the authentication over HTTPS, but they redirect your client to an HTTP port.
 So the data transfer is unencrypted.
 This improves speed.

 Disdvantages of redirects: